phpMv/ubiquity/docs/contributing/coding.rst

 .. important::

-   If you work with Eclipse, you can import this standardization file that integrates all these rules:
+   You can import this standardization files that integrates all these rules in your IDE:
-   :download:`phpMv-coding-standards.xml </contributing/phpMv-coding-standards.xml>`
+     - Eclipse: download:`phpMv-coding-standards.xml </contributing/phpMv-coding-standards.xml>`
+     - PhpStorm: download:`phpMv-coding-standards.xml </contributing/phpMv-coding-standards-storm.xml>`

 .. |br| raw:: html